edge-cloud/www.edge-cloud.net/_posts/2013-11-11-jumbo-frames-vmware-esxi.md

 It is important to note that the network elements only need to be configured for _at least_ the desired MTU size.
 If the MTU size ends up being higher, it will not impact functionality.
 As an example: The <a href="https://www.arista.com/en/" title="Arista Networks" target="_blank">Arista Networks</a> switches have a default MTU size of 9216 bytes, which can remain as is.
 No need to make any changes here.

-I&#8217;ll leave the exercise of figuring out how to configure your physical equipment to a MTU size of 9000 to you.
+I'll leave the exercise of figuring out how to configure your physical equipment to a MTU size of 9000 to you.
 Unfortunately almost every vendor has a different approach for achieving this.

 ### Configuring ESXi